-Provide quantitative data and/or qualitative descriptions of where the district strives to be at the end of the 2021-22 school year.
+Provide quantitative data and/or qualitative descriptions of where the district strives to be at the end of the 2022-23 school year.

-Success on this priority will be defined by the creation of a universal RtI plan, based on identified observed best practices and student achievement data by the end of the 2021-2022 school-year.
+Success on this priority will be defined by the creation and utilization of a universal Rtl plan, based on identified observed best practices and student achievement data by the end of the 2022-2023 school-year.